Advi23/Artistry/README.md

 While this is a main overview of my application, I've also included multiple files in the [/docs](https://github.com/Advi23/Artistry/tree/master/docs) folder that outline my detailed process while developing, from setting up this repository to accessing the API.
 Feel free to explore this page, and thanks for visiting!!

+# Use

+Currently, _Artistry_ is only available for Mac users.
+[Download the macOS installer here (.dmg)](https://github.com/Advi23/Artistry/releases/tag/v1.0.0).

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.